Rojda Demirer

-Rojda Demirer (born 12 August 1980) is a Turkish actress.
+Rojda Demirer (born 12 August 1980) is a Turkish actress of Kurdish origin.

 Early years

-She was born in Ankara to parents originating Diyarbakır.
-Her family is of Kurdish origin, her father was a descendant of Sheikh Said, from the Raman tribe.
-Her cousin is the actress Belçim Bilgin.
-Her father died of cancer when Demirer was seven.
-She lived with her mother and older sister Ruken.
-Rojda is the Kurdish language word for "sunrise".
-However, she can't speak Kurdish.
+Demirer was born in Ankara to a Kurdish family originally from Diyarbakır; her father was a descendant of Sheikh Said from the Raman tribe.
+Her cousin is actress Belçim Bilgin.
+Her father died of cancer when she was seven years old, after which she was raised by her mother alongside her older sister, Ruken Demirer, who is also an actress.
+While her first name means "sunrise" in Kurdish.